Complement receptor 1: Role in blood groups

 The antigen is known to lie within the CR1 protein repeats and was first described in 1970 in a 37-year-old Caucasian woman.
 Racial differences exist in the frequency of these antigens: 98.5% and 96.7% of American Caucasians and Africans respectively are positive for McC(a).
 36% of a Mali population were Kn(a) and 14% of exhibited the null (or Helgeson) phenotype compared with only 1% in the American population.
 The frequencies of McC (b) and Sl (2) are higher in Africans compared with Europeans and while the frequency of McC (b) was similar between Africans from the United States or Mali, the Sl (b) phenotype is significantly more common in Mali – 39% and 65% respectively.
 In Gambia the Sl (2)/McC(b) phenotype appears to have been positively selected – presumably due to malaria.
 80% of Papua New Guineans have the Helgeson phenotype and case–control studies suggest this phenotype has a protective effect against severe malaria.

+Clinical diagnostic

+Clinical testing in patient care for Knops antigen follows published minimum quality and operational requirements, similar to red cell genotyping for any of the other recognized blood group systems.
+Molecular analysis can identify gene variants (alleles) that may affect Knops antigen expression on the red cell membrane.